 – Renewable energy increases productive use of energy opportunities and works as a driver for long-term economic growth in the project community, increasing the resilience of the community to climate change.

-– Replacing kerosene, candles and charcoal will improve indoor air quality.
+– Replacing kerosene and candles for lighting will improve indoor air quality.

 – Employment opportunities are created during development and operation across numerous skills.

-Winch Energy has previously invested significantly in development activities, including pilot projects to prove the viability of its projects and technology.
+Winch Energy, owned by NEoT OffGrid Africa, has previously invested significantly in development activities, including pilot projects to prove the viability of its projects and technology.
 REPP’s loan will enable the company to scale up its operations, which in turn will improve the likelihood of securing more funding and building further mini-grids.

-The mini-grids to be used in the project have been developed by Winch Energy and are a containerised solution with canopy-mounted solar PV panels with battery storage, delivering reliable AC supply to rural areas.
+The mini-grids being used in the project have been developed by Winch Energy and employ a remote power unit (RPU), a containerised solution with canopy-mounted solar PV panels with battery storage, delivering reliable AC supply to rural areas.

 Contracted date: 17 September 2021